SumitMalodiya/React-Project/Dice-game/README.md

 5.Start the project: Use npm start to launch the React project.

-## project1:

-# Counter
+# Dice-game

-The Counter Project in React involves setting up a basic app where users can increment or decrement a counter value.
-It uses React components and hooks,            specifically {useState}, to manage and display the count.
-This project is an excellent introduction to understanding React's fundamental concepts like state        management and event handling.
+To create a Dice game in a React project, use useState to manage the state of the dice values and Math.random to generate random numbers for the dice roll.
+Create a button that triggers the dice roll and updates the state with the new values.
+Render the dice values on the screen, and you're set for some dice-rolling fun! 🎲

 -   ### Example:
-You can view the deployed project here [Link to the project] (https://github.com/SumitMalodiya/React-Project/tree/main/Counter).
+You can view the deployed project here [Link to the project] (https://github.com/SumitMalodiya/React-Project/tree/main/Dice-game).